gcryptolo/sample-hello-work/README.md

 ### Step 10: Check the application

-Retrive URL from Openshift Console by clicking on Routes menu and then click on the route you created in the previous step, you can see the URL of the route.
+retrieve URL from Openshift Console by clicking on Routes menu and then click on the route you created in the previous step, you can see the URL of the route.

 ![img_2.png](doc%2Fimg%2Fimg_2.png)